This article originally appeared on VICE UK.

 Maisey's point neatly skewered one of the arguments made by supporters of greater licensing restrictions: That opposition is being driven by existing venue operators with the most to lose.
 Limiting the number of venues benefits anyone who already runs a bar or club, reducing the amount of competition and placing a premium on the value of their license.

-WATCH: 'Big Night Out: The Gabber Night', VICE's search for the dark heart of the UK Gabber Scene.
+WATCH: VICE's search for the dark heart of the UK Gabber Scene:

 While thousands of ordinary people wrote oppose Hackney's plans, the council doesn't seem to want to know.
 Local councillors have a clear idea of what their constituents look like, and they don't look like clubbers.
 Dan Beaumont is the man behind Dalston Superstore and Dance Tunnel: "You will find that a lot of people who complain about bars, look and sound like councillors," he said.
 "What we have to try and do is widen the perspective so that we end up with a settlement that works for most of the people who live in Hackney."